 How to Claim the Employee Retention Credit

 There are three ways that eligible employers may receive the employee retention tax credit.
-Employers who normally deposit federal employment taxes on a monthly or semi-weekly basis may reduce their tax deposit by the amount of the credit they are due.
+Employers who normally deposit federal employment taxes on a monthly or semi-weekly basis may reduce their tax deposits by the amount of the credit they are due.

 If your credit amount is larger than the amount of your deposit, you may request an advance credit for qualified wages paid by filing Form 7200.
 You can then use the refund you receive to pay additional wages to your employees, or any other business expenses.
 (There are no limitations on how businesses may use money refunded as a result of the tax credit.)